BSkyB/faber/README.md

 > It will return JSON formatted blocks

-### faber.save()

-> Save the JSON formatted content to cookie using ngCookies

-### faber.load()

-> Load and import the saved JSON format data from cookie using ngCookies

-> It will return JSON formatted blocks

-### faber.removeSavedData()

-> Remove the saved JSON format data from cookie using ngCookies

-> It only removes the data related to the Faber instance using the prefix given

 ## Faber configuration

 The configuration can be done using `faberConfig` constant when faber is initialised.